 As 40% of the world's uranium supply, Kazakhstan sits at the epicentre of uranium discussions.
 For context, Kazakhstan's dominance in uranium is four times that of Saudi Arabia's contribution to global oil production.
-State-owned Kazatomprom (KAP) is the largest uranium producer in the world, with a c.19% free float for international participation.
+State-owned Kazatomprom (KAP) is the largest uranium producer in the world, with a c.25% free float for international participation on the London Stock Exchange.

-Events of January 2022 in Kazakhstan saw major protests over rising fuel price inflation.
+The events of January 2022 in Kazakhstan saw major protests over rising fuel price inflation.
 Rising prices have caused major political and investor unrest in Kazakhstan.
-Inflation is both unpopular and potentially destabilising and has seen the price of fuel skyrocket.
+Inflation is both unpopular and potentially destabilising and has caused the price of fuel to skyrocket.
 As one would imagine, this had major implications for uranium equities globally.

-The events serve as a reminder for utilities that an over-reliance on any one source of supply is risky.
+The events serve as a reminder for utilities that over-reliance on any one source of supply is risky.
 It also reinforces the shift in risk from suppliers to utilities that has occurred in this market.